CharlBest/Smart-Home/README.md

+# The Ultimate Smart Home

+## Intro
+* This list is intended to show all the ideas for a smart home.
+* It mainly consists of electrical items.
+* It assumes that there is no house size limit and money constraints.
+* Some of the items might be a bit opinionated.
+* Keep in mind I have no idea what I'm talking about.

 ## Considerations
 * Fade/flush into decor, unobtrusive, helpful, not noticeable, one with the architecture and design
 * Run locally not in the cloud.
 You own the data especially with video and audio